Pete Loveday

-The character of Russell reappeared in the Big Trip Travel Agency series published by AK Press in six volumes released between 1995 to 2012.
+The character of Russell reappeared in the Big Trip Travel Agency series published by AK Press in six volumes released between 1995 and 2012.
 Issue 2 notably featured The Levellers.
 After Big Trip 5 (1999), Russell's story was to be continued in Volume 6, which it seemed would never appear.
 Then in 2012, to many fan's delight, AKPress made Big Trip 6 available through their website and through a mainstream Internet retailer where some reviews of Loveday's classic comics can also be read.

 As a champion of British small press comics, he drew many multi-artist jam strips in B. Patston's Psychopia.
 He drew a Russell comic in Danny King's Blah, Blah, Blah!

-He used to have a stall at Glastonbury Festival, selling his comics and other items and now, after a gap of more than a decade, has a stall at the Secret Garden Party and Beautiful Days, both festivals for which he produces artwork.
+He used to have a stall at Glastonbury Festival, selling his comics and other items and then, after a gap of more than a decade, had a stall at the Secret Garden Party and Beautiful Days, both festivals for which he produced artwork.

-He has experienced some problems with his eyesight although has remained prolific, producing a wide range of artwork including advertising posters (including an unlikely 1998 campaign for Nike) through greetings cards, postcards, CD and record sleeve designs, book illustrations to flyers, and T-shirt designs.
+He experienced some problems with his eyesight although he remained remained prolific, producing a wide range of artwork including advertising posters (including an unlikely 1998 campaign for Nike) through greetings cards, postcards, CD and record sleeve designs, book illustrations to flyers, and T-shirt designs.

 In July 2018, Freedom Seeds, a UK based seed bank, named a cannabis strain ‘Big Trip’ in tribute to Loveday.
 Pete created a logo for the product.

-Loveday attributes his black sense of humour to having spent the 1969 Summer of Love disembowelling chickens in a poultry processing factory, a traumatic experience that left him with a morbid fear of death.
+Loveday attributed his black sense of humour to having spent the 1969 Summer of Love disembowelling chickens in a poultry processing factory, a traumatic experience that left him with a morbid fear of eggs.

-He currently lives in Devon with his wife Kate.
+His death was confirmed on 17/04/2024 by his son Mark.